digital-work-lab/open-source-project/slides/01-topics.md

 # Evaluation criteria

+**Process: Open-Source Practices**

+- Follow established Git conventions for commit messages, branching, and pull requests.
+- Actively engage in the community by reviewing code, providing and incorporating constructive feedback.
+- Contribute professionally to project discussions, issues, and decision-making.

 **Code: Functionality**

-- Correct implementation of the specified features in a CLI interface, which validates input parameters.
+- Implement all required features via a command-line interface (CLI) with input validation.
-- Unit tests covering critical parts of the code.
+- Provide unit tests that cover all critical functionality.

 **Code: Quality**

-- Adherence to Python coding standards, as defined in the pre-commit hooks in the repository.
+- Comply with Python coding standards enforced by the repository’s pre-commit hooks.
-- Documentation, with detailed docstrings for all functions and classes, and a README explaining the setup, and usage.
+- Include comprehensive documentation: docstrings for all functions and classes, and a README with setup and usage instructions.
-- Code structure and readability.
+- Ensure clear code structure and maintain high readability.

-**Process: Open-Source Practices**

-- Proper use of Git conventions for commit messages, branching, and pull requests.
-- Participating in the community by reviewing others' code, providing constructive feedback, and incorporating feedback.
-- Maintaining an active and professional presence in project discussions and issues.

 ---